samuel-walters/docker/README.md

 A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.
 Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.

-(make live changes - for example, edit the number of replicas from 3 to 5 and the app will still be running)
+What's great about ReplicaSets is you can make live changes to the .yml file, and the user won't notice anything as the application will still be running.
+For example, you can edit the number of replicas from 3 to 5 and the app will not go down.
 ![](https://i.imgur.com/H57GFjz.png)

 ## Kubernetes Architecture